khuongduybui/fresh-logging/README.md

 ];
 ```

 The default two headers included are "Referer" and "User-agent".
-In future releases, this might be customizable.
+You can override that by optionally providing the `combinedHeaders` option, which expects a
+string array of length 2.

 ## A note about versioning